 Mailers were sent to all surviving RBS participants at approximately yearly intervals between 1982 and 2017.
 There are 32 mailers in all, with response rates ranging from 65% to 93%.
 Mailers assessed a wide variety of information that varied from year to year, with many questions repeated in multiple mailers.
-For example, a questionnaire was included approximately every two years to gather updated data on current health and diseases (see Health Status Follow-up).
-The Annual Mailer Summary Table provides a list of mailer topics tabulated by visit data group and by year.
+For example, a questionnaire was included approximately every two years to gather updated data on current health and diseases (see Health and Vital Status Follow-up).
+The Annual Mailer Data Summary Table provides a list of mailer topics tabulated by visit data group and by year.
 A section summarizing relevant mailer data is also provided within individual Visit Data Group descriptions, where appropriate.

 Overall, 5822 RBS participants responded to one or more annual mailer.
 Of these, 25% responded to 20 or more of the mailers over the 35-year mailer period, and 600 participants completed all or almost all of the mailers (30 to 32).
 The median participant age at the time of their last mailer was 81 years, 843 were age 90 or older.
 These statistics indicate the high level of response to the RBS mailers, and the extraordinary loyalty of the participants, even into very old age.
 Remarkably, for 86% of deceased RBS participants, their final mailer response was received within the last 5 years of their life.

-NOTE: Important differences in annual mailer data and research clinic visit data should be considered when using the RBS data, including:
+Note: Important differences in annual mailer data and research clinic visit data should be considered when using the RBS data, including:

 1. Participant Characteristics: Participants in RBS research clinic visits were all community-dwelling at the time of the visit, with very few exceptions.
 In contrast, annual mailers were sent to all surviving RBS participants regardless of their living situation, and may include individuals living in assisted-living facilities or nursing homes.
 Living situation was queried every few years in the mailers beginning in 1996.
 During that period, only 1-3% of mailer respondents reported living in non-community settings.